Migrating Redmine from Windows 2008 R2 to Ubuntu 14.04 -- Migration Scripts for Uploaded Files

-RE: Migrating Redmine from Windows 2008 R2 to Ubuntu 14.04 -- Migration Scripts for Uploaded Files - Added by Tony Ordner almost 7 years ago
+RE: Migrating Redmine from Windows 2008 R2 to Ubuntu 14.04 -- Migration Scripts for Uploaded Files - Added by Tony Ordner about 7 years ago

 You should probably be asking on the bitnami forums as the stack may be different from what we would do around here.